 - Separate florets from the cauliflower and chop Tomatoes.

-- Make a paste with Turmeric Powder, Cumin Powder, Red Chili Powder, Bengali Garam Masala Powder, Sugar, Salt, and Mustard Oil.
+- Make a paste with Turmeric Powder, Cumin Powder, Red Chili Powder, Bengali Garam Masala Powder, Sugar, Salt, and Mustard Oil as per the quantity mentioned in the spice paste section.
 Add very little water if required.
-This Spice Paste to be added in the following steps.
+This Spice Paste is to be added in the following steps.

 - In a pan dry roast Moong Daal for around 2-3 minutes in low flame until nutty aroma comes out and then switch off the flame.